 This year the Valdai Forum was dedicated to the problems of war and peace.
 Having repulsed from the fight against terrorism in Syria, Russian and foreign political scientists, meeting with key Russian politicians, reflected on the patterns and profound changes in world politics.

 However, foreign policy is just a continuation of domestic policy.
-It cannot be analyzed, in particular, without studying the country's socio-economic policy, which creates a human, cultural and economic basis for its actions in the international arena.
+It cannot be analyzed, in particular, without studying the socio-economic policy of the country, which creates the human, cultural and economic basis for its actions in the international arena.

 Therefore, V.Putin, speaking at the Valdai Forum, spoke about social and economic issues.